zendesk/node-publisher/README.md

 6. `after_failure`: Runs the specified commands in case the release process failed at any point.
 Before running the configured commands, a rollback to the state after `prepare` might happen - in case the `rollback` option is set to `true` which is the default behaviour.

-7. `changelog`: In case the package was successfully published, a changelog is being generated.
+7. `changelog`: In case the package was successfully published, a changelog will be generated.
 This tool uses the [offline-github-changelog](https://github.com/sunesimonsen/offline-github-changelog) package for this purpuse.

-8. `after_success`: Runs the specified commands after generating a changelog, in case the release process was successful.
+8. `after_success`: Runs the specified commands after generating the changelog, in case the release process was successful.
 It might be used to clean up any byproduct of the previous hooks.

 ## Configuration